As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you live or plan to visit Michigan, you should see the Keweenaw Peninsula to find some fantastic chert specimens.
 You can easily find chert and jasper at the Beeches north of Ahmeek.

 At Keweenaw Point, you can find chert at the local beach gravels or search the beaches around McClain State Park.
-Some other essential beaches where you can easily find chert here are those near Lake Superior.
+Some other essential beaches where you can easily find chert are near Lake Superior.

 California

 San Jose also has two great chert locations.
-The creeks northwest of Morgan hill are abundant in chert specimens, but you can also try your luck at the area mines near New Almaden.
+The creeks northwest of Morgan Hill are abundant in chert specimens, but you can also try your luck at the area mines near New Almaden.
 In Kern County, you can find chert in the southeast foothills of Castle Butte.

 New Mexico